 The fatigue doesn't just disappear when the treatment ends.
 Don't be fooled.
 If you're reading this and thinking it will, I don't want to be negative, but it takes time.
 Even now as I write this, 10 months after finishing chemo, my energy levels are not what they were before, don't get me wrong, it's nothing like when I was on the treatment, but mornings are not my strong point and I still seem to get tired very easily.
 Do I stress about it?
 No, I try not to.

 Listen to your body.
 If you need rest, rest.
 It's hard for family and friends to understand.
 That's the thing with Cancer.
 People seem to think that once you've finished the treatment, that's it, you're over it and you can pick up where you left off.
 It's nothing like that, both mentally and physically, but each day you get a little stronger.

 Be kind to yourself.
 Stop and remember that your body has taken a battering.
-During treatment I remember telling a nurse my frustration at not having the energy to do things.
+Maybe consider some wellness supplements such as Gundry MD supplements to give you a boost.
+During treatment, I remember telling a nurse of my frustration at not having the energy to do things.
 Her response was simple, write a list.
 If you write 8 things, expect to tick off 2 or 3 at the very most.
 I still write lists now.
-I have a big note book which is like a paper version of my brain (you wouldn't want to see what goes on in either) as time goes on, there are more ticks.
+I have a big notebook which is like a paper version of my brain (you wouldn't want to see what goes on in either) as time goes on, there are more ticks.

 So do I exercise more?
 I'm ashamed to say I've not got back into it the way I was before diagnosis.
 Exercise is important for anyone who has had Cancer, and I'll talk about that in another post, but for now....it's on my list